Hagibis (band): History

 According to Mike Hanopol, who composed almost all of Hagibis' tracks, Vic del Rosario wanted to recruit famous actors and singers for a new singing group, but later changed his mind, and instead, recruited unknown musicians.
 Hanopol also revealed in the same interview that he also sung the band's recorded songs himself.
 Sonny Parsons said during Hagibis' guest appearance on Tonight with Arnold Clavio that he originally auditioned for VST & Co. before joining Hagibis.
 The group borrowed some elements of the American disco group Village People, such as the line dancing, leather clothing, and accompaniment of motorcycles.

 In 1980, the film Dolphy's Angels was released which contained a musical number by Hagibis.

 Tony Ferrer's directorial debut, the musical film Legs...
 Katawan...
 Babae! which premiered on July 2, 1981, was a film vehicle for the group.
 The film co-stars Myrna Castillo, Laarni Enriquez, Dinah Dominguez, and Val Iglesias.
 That same year in Lito Lapid's Macho Gigolo, Hagibis performed its theme song.

 Group member Sonny Parsons would go on to be a director and action star in the film industry.

 The new lineup of Hagibis appeared on Tonight with Arnold Clavio in 2014 with Sonny Parsons, Mike Respall, Carlos Parsons and Pete Gatela.

 Original members Bernie Fineza died on January 15, 2015 and Sonny Parsons died on May 10, 2020.

 In a Facebook post by the band on October 22, 2021, original member Mike Respall announced that Pete Gatela was given the authority to select the new members of the group.
 Gatela was recruited in 2009 by original members Sonny Parsons, Mike Respall and Bernie Fineza; and was also accepted by Mike Hanopol.

 While The Group Of Pete Gatela is looking for a Favorable member, Mike Hanopol Recruited a member Yujin Baydal to make a new version of Hagibis In this Generation 2024 to continue the legacy of Late Sonny Parsons; and was accepted by Mike Hanopol Going on shows back to back.

+In the poster posted on Mike Hanopol's Facebook account for September 2026, the new Hagibis Rock has been included in their promotional posters, as Yujin has left the group to create his own "Hagibis (LIVE)" band, unauthorized by Mike Hanopol.